 The number and acreage of talus cave communities in New York have probably declined moderately from historical numbers as a result of mineral extraction and other development.

 This community is dependent on the accumulation of fractured talus at the base of cliffs and mountains.
 Talus cave communities are threatened by adjacent upslope development (e.g., residential, agricultural, industrial) and its associated run-off.
 Other threats include habitat alteration (e.g., mining, logging adjacent forests).
 Recreational overuse in the form of concentrated or sustained rock climbing and cave exploration is a threat to some occurrences, especially during denning season for mammals.
-Relatively minor recreational overuse adjacent to cliffs is a lesser threat (e.g., ATVs, trampling by visitors, campgrounds, picnic areas, trash dumping).
+Recreational overuse in areas adjacent to talus caves is a relatively minor threat (e.g., ATVs, trampling by visitors, campgrounds, picnic areas, trash dumping).

 Where practical establish and maintain a natural forested buffer to reduce storm-water, pollution, and nutrient run-off, while simultaneously capturing sediments before they run into the talus cave system.
 Avoid habitat alteration in the surrounding landscape.
 Restore sites that have been unnaturally disturbed (e.g., by mining).
 Although not considered an immediate threat, it may be prudent to prevent the spread of invasive exotic species into the talus cave community through appropriate direct management, and by minimizing potential dispersal corridors, such as trails and utility ROWs.
 Monitor rock climbing and caving activity, and develop a management plan for sites where recreational overuse is a concern.